 In January 2019, the Company engaged Lucid Lab Group to design, construct and commission an ethanol-based extraction operation at the Indiva facility, and subsequently announced that the design was complete for an extractor with annual expected biomass capacity of approximately 70 tonnes and resulting distillate capacity of over 4 million grams.
-The capital cost was initially budgeted at USD \$1.4 million, but has since been increased to approximately USD \$1.7 million.
+The capital cost was initially budgeted at USD\$1,400,000 million, but subsequently increased to approximately USD\$1,700,000.
 The anticipated production capacity of the extraction equipment will exceed the Company's needs to produce oil tinctures, capsules and derivatives, such as edible products, licensed from Bhang Corporation ("Bhang"), DeepCell Industries ("DeepCell"), Dycar Pharmaceuticals ("Dycar"), and The Cima Group LLC ("Wana"), subject to receipt of applicable regulatory approvals.
-The Company expects to use the available excess capacity to extract biomass for other licensed producers.